 - Engage in your personal mindfulness practice with a deeper understanding of the philosophical, ethical, scientific, pedagogical, and creative foundations of mindfulness and its applications in contemporary educational contexts.

-- Design and facilitate introductory level classes and workshops on MBWP and advise and serve as a consultant to those interested in applying MBWP principles in their work as teachers and musicians.
+- Design and facilitate introductory level classes and workshops on MBWP and advise and serve as a consultant to those interested in applying MBWP principles in their work as teachers and artists.

-- Incorporate MBWP practices and interventions into your work as an educator and musician.
+- Incorporate MBWP practices and interventions into your work as an educator and artist.

 - In certain circumstances and as requested, serve as a monthly cohort or individual meeting facilitator for aspiring MBWP teachers.

-If you would like more information about the program, please contact me (Frank Diaz) at email@example.com.
+If you would like more information about the program, please contact us at firstname.lastname@example.org.